kashw2/Fleet-of-the-Faithful-Knights/README.md

 Q: Why is the console outputting Database connection reset errors?

-A: Assuming nothing has changed internally to cause this issue it is most likely due to tedious and another dependency version conflict.
-At the time of writing (11/10/19) Node 12 users will have this issue and node-mssql does not yet support tedious 6 which adds support for Node 12.
+~~A: Assuming nothing has changed internally to cause this issue it is most likely due to tedious and another dependency version conflict.
+At the time of writing (11/10/19) Node 12 users will have this issue and node-mssql does not yet support tedious 6 which adds support for Node 12.~~

+A: The above was fixed with version 6 of node_mssql.
+Please check both your node_mssql version as well and make sure there is no dependency overlap with it's bundled version of tedious or another dependency.

 Q: Why handlebars?